-106 With a one digit gnomon, the altitudes of the shadows corresponding to the first seven positions in the series, would be 45° , 18° , 9° , 6° , 4° , 2.7° & 2.0° .
+145 With a one digit gnomon, the altitudes of the shadows corresponding to the first seven positions in the series, would be 45° , 18° , 9° , 6° , 4° , 2.7° & 2.0° .
 The last, corresponding to one Egyptian Royal cubit of 28 digits, matches one of the two ancient norms in Mesopotamia, with 1 cubit representing 2° .
-107 Symons S., op.cit. p.
+146 Symons S., op.cit. p.
 143.

-108 The pyramid at Meidum, from ca. 2600 BC has a small chapel on the east and a long causeway, running due east, albeit not horizontally.
+147 The pyramid at Meidum, from ca. 2600 BC has a small chapel on the east and a long causeway, running due east, albeit not horizontally.

-109 Symons S., op.cit.
+148 Symons S., op.cit.
 Figure 17, p.131.

-The east/west components of the shadows of a 5 unit gnomon, on a latitude of 26° , would be within 0.5 units of four, out of the first five, positions in the arithmetical scheme at hourly intervals (Table 17).
+hourly intervals (Table 25).
 The prime reason for the single discrepancy can be attributed to the arithmetical scheme itself, which could easily have had one more position at 21 units from the gnomon, near the end of the bar, for the first hour.
 The mark at 15 units would indicate $1\frac{1}{3}$ hours, not 1, from rising.

-The data is broadly consistent with a gnomon of five units on a latitude close to 26° (Figure 13).110 The dial was evidently intended to indicate seasonal hours, but at the solstices for the first two hours, the times are closer in equinoctial hours.
+The data is broadly consistent with a gnomon of five units on a latitude close to 26° (Figure 13).149 The dial was evidently intended to indicate seasonal hours, but at the solstices for the first two hours, the times are closer in equinoctial hours.
 The dial would not show either equinoctial or seasonal hours consistently throughout the year, but was presumably good enough for everyday use.